 Provide the taxpayer with an appropriate deadline to submit the information being requested, 15 days for information being mailed.

 If the taxpayer cannot provide any information while on a call, they may either:

 Call back with the information - allow five days; or

-Complete and mail a paper Form 433-F, Collection/Information Statement - add 15 calendar days to the due date given the taxpayer.
+Complete and mail a paper Form 433-F, Collection/Information Statement to appropriate CSCO site (notice status only) based on state mapping or appropriate ACSS site (status 22, 24 only) based on state mapping- add 15 calendar days to the due date given the taxpayer.

 Once financial information is provided, CSCO and ACSS employees are required to control and work all cases to completion.
 This includes attempts to obtain verification or required substantiation.
 See IRM 188.8.131.52.1(9), Case Control and Inventory Management.